Crossers are one of the most common clay targets you'll come across. Here's how to nail them

 Instinctive shooting works in exactly the same way… but remember, in shooting parlance, getting yourself ready before the ball is thrown simply makes it easier to catch!

-These are probably the easiest of the crossing clays to master, probably because as the clay is travelling closer to the ground its speed and line is easier to assess (because of the background.)
+These are probably the easiest of the crossing clays to master, probably because as the clay is travelling closer to the ground its speed and line is easier to assess.

-A typical mistake when shooting this type of target is to shoot high and miss over the top, so it’s important you keep the muzzles just below the line of the clay.
+A classic mistake when shooting this type of target is to shoot high and miss over the top, so it’s important you keep the muzzles just below the line of the clay.

 Also be aware the flight line might deviate as the clay loses momentum at the end of its travel so you’ll have to allow for this before shooting, if you have to take the clay late.

-These are the trickiest of the lot.
+These are the trickiest.
 Choose your stance to accommodate your chosen kill point, then bring the muzzles halfway back towards the trap, this should be somewhere just after the visual pick-up point.

 Because it’s a really quick clay, the kill zone is limited.